How I Create Art - The Build ProcessWoodworking

 Woodworking To Impress The Ladies

 My Client wanted a unique way to propose to his girlfriend.
-To present the ring I create a custom made engagement ring box that required specific detailing and engraving with words of meaning from their relationship and, with four operational locks with matching keys.
-The box is made using Walnut and purple heart accents, and yes the purple heart is naturally that color.
-It is a really cool wood to work with.
+To present the ring, I created a custom-made engagement ring box that required specific detailing and engraving with words of meaning from their relationship and four operational locks with matching keys.
+The box uses Walnut and purple heart accents, and yes, the purple heart is naturally that color.

 We debated the design back and forth quite a bit before coming to our final design, but here is the rendering I came up with and worked off of to build this custom box.

 I 1st cut the sides by mitering them together.
-When I cut the sides I made sure that I kept the boards in order so when the box is glued together the grain will wrap around the box looking as if one piece of wood that has been folded into a cube.
+When I cut the sides, I made sure that I kept the boards in order so that when the box was glued together, the grain would wrap around the box, looking as if one piece of wood had been folded into a cube.

-Next I cut and glued in the purple heart inlays on the corners
+Next, I cut and glued the purple heart inlays on the corners.

-When test fitting the hearts, I realized they where to thick and the key bottomed out before it made it all the way into the lock.
-I needed thin down the hearts so the key would operate properly.
+When test-fitting the hearts, I realized they were too thick, and the key bottomed out before it made it all the way into the lock.
+I needed to thin down the hearts so the key would operate properly.
 I’m slightly irritated with myself for not thinking of this before I cut out the hearts because now they are too small to run through the plainer.
-Hmmmm how to do this quickly, I know I will hold them against my belt sander and quickly sand the back off until I get them to the proper thickness.
+Hmmm, how to do this quickly?
+I know I will hold them against my belt sander and quickly sand the back off until I get them to the proper thickness.

-Shop SafteyOpps!
-The heart slipped out of my hand and in a 1/2 second I sanded off the the end of my finger nail.
-At this point we should take a moment to talk about shop safety.
+Oops!
+The heart slipped out of my hand, and in a 1/2 second, I sanded off the end of my fingernail.
+At this point, we should take a moment to talk about shop safety.

 -Norm Abram from The New Yankee Workshop